Passive Investing Definition

 Given below are some examples of how investors can adopt a passive investment strategy.

-- Index fund: Investors can use the route of passive investment by having to choose some of the index funds in US such as Vanguard 500 index fund (VFINX), Vanguard total stock market index fund (VTSMX), Fidelity 500 index fund (FUSEX), Schwab Total Stock Market Index fund.
+- Index fund: Investors can use the route of passive investment by having to choose some of the index funds in the US such as Vanguard 500 index fund (VFINX), Vanguard total stock market index fund (VTSMX), Fidelity 500 index fund (FUSEX), Schwab Total Stock Market Index fund.
 (SWTSX).

 - ETF: Investors can also adopt passive investment through holding Exchange Traded Funds present in the US like Vanguard Mega Cap ETF, Schwab Broad Market ETF.